 Pine wood is not very expensive and is widely used as cheap timber.
 The tree grows up to 260 ft depending on the species.
 The Janka Hardness scale score of the white pine tree is around 500 lbf.
-A dresser is a common pine wood furniture however people often choose pine wood to do floorings.
+A dresser is a common pine wood piece of furniture however people often choose pine wood to do flooring.

 Commonly used as construction timber, spruce wood has a Janka score of 480 lbf.
 The trees are not very tall and grow to 16 ft.
 The blue spruce tree is usually used to make smaller furniture like chairs and tables.

 Firwood is a relatively inexpensive wood and is commonly used for ceiling paneling.
 With a Janka score of 2900 lbf, it grows to a height of 300 ft and is found in the northeastern part of America.

 Engineered wood has gained a lot of mileage in the last couple of years.
 It is affordable and is used to make durable, yet simple-looking furniture.
 Engineered wood is susceptible to water damage and requires more care.
 It is a pocket-friendly option for families that plan to upgrade their furniture every few years.

 Plywood is made by combining thin sheets of wood with resin.
 It is light and not easy to sculpt and is not very durable compared to hardwood.
 The cross-graining in plywood increases its strength.